dzufferey/dzufferey.github.io/concurrency_theory_2017/notes_5.md

 #### Rado structure

 _About the exam:_
-The part related to Rado's structure/BQO/ω²-WQO is to there to try to explain what goes wrong with WQO only.
+The part related to Rado's structure/BQO/ω²-WQO is there to try to explain what goes wrong with WQO only.
 You don't need to understand the details of the example contruction.
 You only need to understand why we need BQO/ω²-WQO, i.e., we can lift the ordering to ideals and still have a WQO.